Spring oats recommended list

 Calculating yield results

 Yields are represented as a percentage of the control varieties.
-In 2023 Aspen, Canyon and WPB Isabel are the control varieties.
-The yield average from these varieties is represented as 100%.
+In 2024 Canyon and WPB Isabel are the control varieties.
+The average yield from these varieties is represented as 100%.

 Five-year average

-The five-year average yield is a better measure of variety performance over seasons, especially with a crop like spring oats, with relatively few trials per year.
+The five-year average yield is a better measure of variety performance over seasons, especially with smaller datasets like spring oat.

 Further information